gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 To improve on the simple series resistor, a capacitor can be added to further improve ESD protection.
 The capacitor is between the I/O line (once it has past through the resistor) and ground.
 This forms a low-pass filter which will help quench short (high frequency) ESD spikes.

-{{% img src="io-protection-with-resistor-capacitor.png" width="600px" caption="Simple IO protection with a series resistor." %}}
+{{% figure src="io-protection-with-resistor-capacitor.png" width="600px" caption="Simple IO protection with a series resistor." %}}

 Advantages: